Arsenic

 Situation in Austria

 Inorganic arsenic is regulated by law in Regulation (EU) 2023/915.
-On March 3, 2023, in addition to the maximum levels already set for rice and rice products, maximum levels were also set for other product groups in the supplementary Regulation (EU) 2023/465.
+On 3 March 2023, in addition to the maximum levels already set for rice and rice products, maximum levels were also set for other product groups in the supplementary Regulation (EU) 2023/465.
+On September 17, 2025, the supplementary Regulation (EU) 2025/1891 also established maximum levels for inorganic arsenic in fish and seafood.

 Tips